rapid7/convection/docs/index.md

 ## Documentation
 We highly recommend consulting the [getting started guide](./docs/getting-started.md) for a in depth walk through on how to to set up your project and create and deploy a stack.
 Example stacks and resources are available in the [convection/example](https://github.com/rapid7/convection/tree/master/example) folder

+Additionally you can generate the Ruby API documentation by executing `bundle exec rake yard`.

 ## License
 Convection is distributed under the MIT license - please refer to the [LICENSE](LICENSE.md) for more information.